mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 👍 Upvote [issue #5235](https://github.com/mui/mui-x/issues/5235) if you want to see it land faster.
 :::

-With this panel, your users will be able to control which columns are using for grouping just by dragging them inside the panel.
+With this panel, your users will be able to control which columns are used for grouping just by dragging them inside the panel.

 ## Full example